ereynier/Oval3-viewer/README.md

     cd scripts
     tsc GetOwners.ts
     node GetOwners.js
+    cp data.json ../utils/datas/owners.json
     ```
 2. `./scripts/TransferListener.ts` will listen to the transfer events and save the cards in a JSON file every time a transfer event is detected.
+(It will update data.json, not owners.json)
     ```sh
     cd scripts
     tsc TransferListener.ts